MB ChB Gateway to Medicine (A108)

-This course is open to applicants from specific schools and colleges in the UK only.
-Further information and lists of the eligible schools and colleges can be found on the Admissions Statement (see below).
+This course is open to applicants from specific schools and colleges in the UK only and/or to those who have spent 3 months or more in care.
+Further information and lists of the eligible schools and colleges can be found below.

 International students may be eligible for the International Foundation Programme for Medicine and Dentistry.

 If you have a chronic health condition please contact the enquiries team for guidance on making an application.

 Medical students must complete a health questionnaire and undergo a medical examination.
 Non-immune students must be immunised against hepatitis B and tuberculosis.

 In accordance with General Medical Council guidelines, all medical students undergo a Disclosure and Barring Service (DBS) check in line with other UK health-related courses.